bberkay/gabot/README.md

 ```
 $ composer require google/analytics-data
 ```
-then you have to add `'credentials.json'` file to same `'gabot'` folder, it should look like [this](https://drive.google.com/file/d/1NkY0svMSIVNp2HvixyJbHd-tZjiCr0XV/view?usp=sharing). `setAuth` function also have `$credentials_path` parameters for optional path. https://github.com/bberkay/gabot/blob/e654834ac0d8a4bd6191ccf1988a5ace151dcc49/src/Client.php#L21
+then you have to add `'credentials.json'` file to same `'gabot'` folder, it should look like [this](https://drive.google.com/file/d/1NkY0svMSIVNp2HvixyJbHd-tZjiCr0XV/view?usp=sharing). `setAuth` function also have `$credentials_path` parameter for optional path. https://github.com/bberkay/gabot/blob/e654834ac0d8a4bd6191ccf1988a5ace151dcc49/src/Client.php#L21
 ## How to Use?
 * Setup
 ```php